 I leave my mini collections in their original packaging, so they don’t get lost in the mix, and because I like to know the names of the colors.

-That’s pretty much concludes my organization.
+That pretty much concludes my organization.
 If you’re curious about some of the products or routines I use, I’ll go over them below briefly.
-But, I’m definitely not a nail expert and there are lots of great nail gurus out there with lots of good information if you’re curious on how to give yourself a perfect manicure.
-That said, here are some of my faves:

 I never soak my nails to get the cuticles soft, because I want my nails super dry when I apply polish.
-Instead, I use this Sally Hansen cuticle remover and the rubber end of this cuticle pusher to shape them.
+Instead, I use this Sally Hansen Instant Cuticle Remover and a cuticle pusher to shape them.
 I generally don’t use the cutting end at all unless I have a hangnail.

 To get perfectly clean edges, I use a small paintbrush dipped in acetone as I go to clean up all the edges and keep any polish off my cuticles.
 The brush I use is a Royal and Langnickel 1/8″ angle brush with rubber handle.
 It has a really sharp tip and is small and easy to maneuver.
 It was just a few dollars from Michael’s.

-For basecoat, I’ve been liking this Orly Rubberized Bonder.
+For basecoat, I’ve been liking Orly Bonder Rubberized Basecoat.

 The last routine item is just a cheap bottle of Vitamin E cuticle oil.
 This one is Sally Hansen, but I doubt there is a huge difference among brands.
 I have been trying to remember to apply nightly and it’s made a huge difference in how my nails and cuticles look.
 Nicely painted nails turn ugly real quick if your cuticles are dry and scraggly.